InsightsbyAmanda/sql-datawarehouse-project/README.md

 ---

-## 🙋 About Me
+##  About Me

 Hi!
-I’m Amanda — a data professional with a growing passion for designing scalable data systems and uncovering insights through SQL and BI tools.
+I’m Amanda,  a data professional with a growing passion for designing scalable data systems and uncovering insights through SQL and BI tools.
 This project is part of my journey to develop deeper technical skills in **data engineering**, **ETL development**, and **analytics**.

 Let’s connect on [LinkedIn](https://www.linkedin.com/in/amanda-enyiigbokwe/) and grow together in the data space!